LouisSaberhagen/NightPDF/readme.md

-This project is archived, binaries are no longer provided.
-If you wish to run it you must compile it yourself.
+I archived this project because it was only a proof-of-concept for me.

+@Lunarequest took the project and actively mantains it: https://github.com/Lunarequest/NightPDF

 # NightPDF

 Dark Mode PDF reader.

+![NightPDF logo](docs/nightpdf_small.png?raw=true)

 It uses Electron but my eyes dont care.

-![NightPDF logo](docs/nightpdf_small.png?raw=true)

 ![NightPDF screencast](docs/nightpdf.gif?raw=true)